Vara-Lab/standards/README.md

 - **vft-service**: Vara Fungible Token service, you can find more information on the [Vara wiki](https://wiki.vara.network/docs/examples/Standards/vft)
 - **vnft-service**: Vara Non-Fungible Token service, you can find more information on the [Vara wiki](https://wiki.vara.network/docs/examples/Standards/vnft)
+- **vmt-service**: Vara Multiple Token service, you can find mor information on the [Vara wiki](https://wiki.vara.network/docs/examples/Standards/vmt)

 ## Contracts:

 - **extended-vft**: contract that extends the vft service and implements extra methods.
 - **extended-vnft**: contract that extends the vnft service and implements extra methods.
+- **extended-vmt**: contract that extends the vmt service and implements extra methods.